Run UBOS in an AArch64 Linux container (e.g. Marvell ESPRESSObin)¶

 Your container should automatically acquire an IP address.
 You can check with:

 Make sure you are connected to the internet before attempting to proceed.
-If you have difficulties reaching the internet from your container, consult the troubleshooting page.
+If you have difficulties reaching the internet from your container, consult troubleshooting.

 Update UBOS to the latest and greatest: